Yes, both the management server and the client on the device are open source and free to use with a permissive license, Apache 2.0.

-In the future, other and less robust update mechanisms, such as variations of OSTree, packages, tarballs, will be supported through installer modules.
-Also see the question on sensors and smaller devices below.
+In the future, other and less robust update mechanisms, such as variations of OSTree, packages, tarballs, will be supported as well.
+Also see the question on application-level updates, as well as sensors and smaller devices below.

-We are currently focused on doing full image-based updates with a dual rootfs partition in order to ensure a robust approach due to potential failures such as poor network connectivity or power failure of endpoint devices.
+We are currently focused on doing full image-based updates with a dual rootfs partition in order to ensure a robust approach in the presence of potential failures such as poor network connectivity and power loss of endpoint devices during the update process.
 Our chief goal is to ensure the updates are secure and reliable.

 This is a planned feature.

 The Mender client regularly polls the Mender server over HTTPS to check for updates so no ports need to be opened at the Mender client.
 Only TLS connections are allowed, the server rejects insecure connections.